MS-Jahan/Messenger-Bulk-Image-Downloader/README.md

 # Messenger-Image-Bulk-Downloader
 Not only images!
-Download videos, gifs and attached files simply reacting on messages or sending them to own conversation.
+Download GIFs and videos simply reacting on messages or sending them to own conversation.

 # Installation
 1. Install Python3 on your machine.